Profumo affair: Retribution

 In advance of the House of Commons debate on Profumo's resignation, due 17 June, David Watt in The Spectator defined Macmillan's position as "an intolerable dilemma from which he can only escape by being proved either ludicrously naïve or incompetent or deceitful—or all three".
 Meanwhile, the press speculated about possible Cabinet resignations, and several ministers felt it necessary to demonstrate their loyalty to the prime minister.
-In a BBC interview on 13 June Lord Hailsham, holder of several ministerial offices, denounced Profumo in a manner which, according to The Observer, "had to be seen to be believed".
+In a BBC interview on 13 June Lord Hailsham of St Marylebone, holder of several ministerial offices, denounced Profumo in a manner which, according to The Observer, "had to be seen to be believed".
 Hailsham said that "a great party is not to be brought down because of a squalid affair between a woman of easy virtue and a proven liar".